sebaraneda/sebaraneda.gethub.io/README.md

  - From the repository home page, add your resume Markdown file.
 Ensure the file name is 'index.md'
    ![Adding a file to repository](https://github.com/sebaraneda/sebaraneda.gethub.io/blob/main/Step%202.gif)
 #### 3. Generate a static site with a theme
-- In the settings tab, head over to the GitHub Pages section, click _Change theme_ and select one that best suites you.
-If you want to look into a custom Jekyll template, you can view a quick intro to Jekyll [here](https://www.mikedane.com/static-site-generators/jekyll/).
+- In the 'Settings' tab, head over to the 'GitHub Pages' section, click 'Change theme' and select a theme.
+If you want to look into a custom Jekyll templates, you can view a quick intro to Jekyll [here](https://www.mikedane.com/static-site-generators/jekyll/).
   ![Choosing a static site theme](https://github.com/sebaraneda/sebaraneda.gethub.io/blob/main/Step%203.gif)
 - This step relates to making a static website from _[Modern Technical Writing][1]_.
 As GitHub pages allows us to host our resume on a static site using with a Jekyll theme to create a nice static website page for your resume.